-🏒 Sidney Crosby Injury Update: How Status Impacts Canada vs. Finland Odds & Picks
+🏒 Sidney Crosby Injury Update Today: How Absence Impacts Canada vs. Finland Odds & Picks

-I'm breaking down the latest news surrounding Crosby's injury, whether he will play on Friday, and how his potential absence could impact the men's Olympic hockey odds and predictions.
+Sidney Crosby was injured during Canada's previous game at the Olympics and has been ruled out against Finland today in the men's hockey semifinal.
+I'm breaking down the latest news surrounding Crosby's injury and how his potential absence could impact the men's Olympic hockey odds and predictions.

 🚑 What happened to Sidney Crosby?